Personalized Attacks of Social Engineering in Multi-turn Conversations: LLM Agents for Simulation and Detection: Introduction

 This paper makes several key contributions to the field of SE attack detection: \begin{itemize} \item {\Datagen}: Dual-agent system simulating LLM-powered CSE, grounded in SE mechanisms, enabling the study of attacker strategies and victim personality vulnerabilities. \item A dataset of 1,350 simulated conversations involving real-world CSE scenarios with attackers posing as recruiters, funding agencies, or journalists.
-The dataset includes a range of victim personality profiles based on the Big Five traits. \item An exploration of how victim personality traits influence SE vulnerability, offering insights into trust-building and manipulation tactics beyond immediate sensitive information exchange. \item A proof of concept, {\Model}: Vision for a defense that incorporates victim personality traits, monitors attack strategies and evaluates conversation dynamics to detect SE attempts, providing personalized protection. \end{itemize}
+The dataset includes a range of victim personality profiles based on the Big Five traits. \item An exploration of how victim personality traits influence SE vulnerability, offering insights into trust-building and manipulation tactics beyond immediate sensitive information exchange. \item A proof of concept, {\Model}: Vision for a defense that incorporates victim personality traits, monitors attack strategies, and evaluates conversation dynamics to detect SE attempts, providing personalized protection.
+We will release the code and dataset upon acceptance or publication decision. \end{itemize}